livey/raspberrypi_telegram_surveillance/README.md

 * When motion detected, we can send a thread signal to trigger sending it to telegram instead of always checking its status.
 * If you are recording video, capturing image will stop the recording for about 2 seconds.
 The time also depends on the exposure setting.
 * Pay attention to the chunk size.
 Small chunk size will result in two frequent call backs and lead to lose of chunks.
 On my Raspberry Pi 4B.
 I set chunk-size=8192.
+* Currently, very naive voice detection is implemented, where I only detect the energy in a chunk.
 ## to do list
 - [x] photo request
 - [x] video request